nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 ## Nested ReaderT environments

-Most of the codebases I've seen run all of the request handlers in the same custom monad, for instance `App`.
-At the top level, we use Servant's [`hoistServer`](https://docs.servant.dev/en/stable/tutorial/Server.html#using-another-monad-for-your-handlers) to translate `App` back to a Servant `Handler` so we can run the server using [`serve`](https://hackage.haskell.org/package/servant-server/docs/Servant-Server.html#v:serve), as we saw in the first section of this article.
+Most codebases I've seen run all request handlers in the same custom monad, for example `App`.
+At the top level, Servant's [`hoistServer`](https://docs.servant.dev/en/stable/tutorial/Server.html#using-another-monad-for-your-handlers) is used to translate `App` back to a Servant `Handler` and run the server with [`serve`](https://hackage.haskell.org/package/servant-server/docs/Servant-Server.html#v:serve), as we saw in the first section of this article.

 That is perfectly fine for a lot of applications.
 But as the API becomes more complex and nested, we might notice one of two things.
-Either the `AppEnv` context contained in the `App` monad becomes rather big and holds attributes that are really only used by a subset of handlers and ignored by the rest.
-Or we find ourselves repeating a lot of the same logic in the handlers, such as authenticating a `User` or fetching the `Organization` that the resources belong to, etc.
+Either the `AppEnv` context contained in the `App` monad becomes big and holds attributes only used by a subset of handlers and ignored by the rest.
+Or we find ourselves repeating many of the same logic in the handlers, such as authenticating the `User` or fetching the `Organization` that the resources belong to.

-One way to approach this would be to define different environments and monads, for each of the sub-APIs, as described in the previous section.
-But how does one go about translating everything back to the `Handler` that Servant understands?
-We could certainly do it manually, by wrapping each handler individually, but that can be cumbersome.
+One way to approach this can be to define different environments and monads for each sub-API, as described in the previous section.
+But how do we translate everything back to the `Handler` that Servant understands?
+We could do it manually by wrapping each handler individually, but that can quickly become cumbersome.

-What wasn't immediately apparent to me at first, is that you can _make multiple calls_ to `hoistServer`.
-And although it is presented in the documentation as a utility to bring handlers running in a custom monad back to Servant's `Handler` , we can use it to translate a server from any arbitrary monad, say `AppAuthenticated`, to another arbitrary monad, say `App`.
+What wasn't apparent to me initially was that you can *make multiple calls* to `hoistServer`.
+Moreover, the documentation presents `hoistServer` as a utility to bring handlers running in a custom monad such as `App` back to Servant's `Handler`.
+But we can use it to translate a server from any arbitrary monad (ex: `AppAuthenticated`) to another arbitrary monad (ex: `App`).

 Let's take a look at an example.
-Say we created different custom monads based on the ReaderT design pattern (`App`, `AppAuthenticated`, `AppProject`, etc.) and corresponding to each level of our API definition above.
-Each monad has an associated environment, suffixed with `*Env`, that holds the environment from the level above it as well as any additional context as described in the nested API example above.
-We also have a translation function, prefixed with `run*`, for each monad to the level right above it, until we finally translate back to Servant's `Handler` monad.
-We'll look at the implementation of these translation functions later.
+We create different custom monads based on the ReaderT design pattern (`App`, `AppAuthenticated`, `AppProject`, etc.) corresponding to each level of our API definition above.
+Each monad has an associated environment, suffixed with `*Env`, that holds the environment from the level above it and any additional context specific to that level.
+We also have a transformation function, prefixed with `run*`, that translates each monad to the monad from the level above it.
+The topmost function finally translates back to Servant's `Handler`.
+We'll look at the implementation of these transformation functions later.

 ```haskell
 -- Level 1